Xi Jinping set to arrive in Moscow as Putin’s ‘guest of honor’ ahead of Victory Day military parade

 That’s been the leading view from Beijing.
 “Russia stands jointly with China” on supporting the international order, according to Wang Yiwei, director of the Institute of International Affairs at Renmin University in the Chinese capital.

-“Russia distrusts the US … and the fundamental hostile attitude toward Russia in the US and in general from the West cannot be changed (by Trump),” said Wang said.
+“Russia distrusts the US … and the fundamental hostile attitude toward Russia in the US and in general from the West cannot be changed (by Trump),” said Wang.

 The-CNN-Wire